CharuSharma13/system-design/lld/Design Patterns/Factory Method.md

 ![image](https://github.com/user-attachments/assets/dcae81a2-e43b-4eb3-a89a-983387db6a38)

-Product is an abstract creator and has createPricingStrategy() (factory method).
+ProductFactory is an abstract creator (Factory Method) and has createPricingStrategy().

 Each subclass (StandardProduct, DiscountProduct) decides which pricing strategy to create.